zmaillard/GeoJSON.Net.Contrib.EF/README.md

 Using GeoJSON and EntityFramework along with OpenLayers on client side has worked out very well.

-What I needed was a way to convert back and forth between a GeoJSON object and EntityFramework's DbGeography.
+What I needed was a way to convert back and forth a GeoJSON object and a DbGeography.

+WKB is used as an intermediate format.